ben-spector-cc/intermediate-react-rtl/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 ### Narrative:

-In our upcoming lessons, we will use the components from {appName} web app to learn about RTL.
+In our upcoming exercises, we will use the components from {appName} web app to learn about RTL.
 Before we do that though, we must know how to set up RTL tests in our app.

 In order to use React Testing Library, we will need to include the `@testing-library/react` package in our project by using npm like so: